 If the total tax paid exceeds the actual tax liability – computed when filing the final tax returns at the end of the year – the excess amount is refundable.

 The advanced income tax is calculated in the same manner as normal income tax and the same tax slabs apply to respective taxpayers.
 However, the method of filing advance income tax is different.

 Who pays advance income tax in India?

 Advance income tax applies to all taxpayers, whether salaried, freelancers, or businesses.

 Senior citizens (60 years or older) who do not run a business are exempt from paying advance tax and may file returns normally at the end of the year.

+The penalty for not paying advance tax is explained under Section 234B of the Income-tax Act.
 Interest of one percent per month is paid on the estimated installment value, or shortage in payment, if advance tax is not paid as per the schedule.

 Further, an interest of one percent is payable if 90 percent of the tax is not paid before the end of the financial year.

 A penalty is also applied, if during the normal tax filing process at the end of the financial year, advance tax is not paid when the liability is greater than Rs 10,000 (US$145).